n8n-io/n8n-docs/docs/integrations/builtin/credentials/medium.md

 - [Medium](/integrations/builtin/app-nodes/n8n-nodes-base.medium/)

 /// warning | Medium API no longer supported
 Medium has stopped supporting the Medium API.
-These credentials still appear within n8n, but you won't be able to configure new integrations using them.
+These credentials still appear within n8n, but you can't configure new integrations using them.
 ///

 ## Prerequisites